danielroelfs/danielroelfs.com/content/posts/2026-industry-tools-in-phd-orchestration/index.md

 <script  src="index_files/libs/quarto-diagram/mermaid-init.js"></script>
 <link  href="index_files/libs/quarto-diagram/mermaid.css" rel="stylesheet" />

-Since I finished my PhD and started working in industry I have been introduced to *a lot* of new tools and ways of working that weren't at all common in academia (as far as I was aware of).
+Since I finished my PhD and started working in industry I have been introduced to *a lot* of new tools and ways of working that weren't at all common in academia{{< sidenote >}}at least not in any research group I was aware of{{< /sidenote >}}.
 Learning certainly did not stop when I got a job in industry, and as I became more familiar with these new tools and methods I found myself wishing I had known these tools during my PhD.
-Not just because it would have made my transition to industry a bit easier, but mostly because the value these tools provide are incredibly valuable.
+Not just because it would have made my transition to industry a bit easier, but mostly because the functionality these tools provide are incredibly valuable.
 So in this post I'll go over one of these tools/practices and how I would perhaps have used it during my PhD.

-The main tool I would have introduced in my PhD if I were to do it again is relational databases and its querying language SQL.
-I know the HPC{{< sidenote >}}*High Performance Computing*, we were using the [Sigma2](https://www.sigma2.no/service/sensitive-data-services) infrastructure through the [*Tjenester for Sensitive Data* (TSD)](https://www.uio.no/english/services/it/research/sensitive-data/index.html){{< /sidenote >}} setup we were using offered support for a PostgreSQL database, but not a single group I was aware of was using SQL.
+The main tool I would have introduced in my PhD if I were to do it again is relational databases and its querying language SQL, but I might write a post about how I'd use SQL databases some other time.

-But for now I want to focus a bit more on a second type of tools I would like to have had access to: orchestration tools.
+For now I want to focus a bit more on a second type of tools I would like to have had access to: orchestration tools.
 Orchestration tools help with the data engineering part of any data science/analysis/research project to help write, schedule, run, and maintain predefined workflows.
 Let's say you have a bunch of scripts that run data extraction, data loading, and transformation (basically (pre)processing, also called [ELT](https://www.getdbt.com/blog/extract-load-transform)) and analysis and testing.
 These scripts are a combination of Python, bash, R, Julia, MATLAB, or whatever language the tool you're using is implemented in.
 An (extremely) simplified version of your workflow might look something like this:

 <style type="text/css">
 :root { --mermaid-edge-color: #868686; }